adap/flower/doc/source/how-to-run-flower-using-docker.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 If you want to persist the state of the SuperLink on your host system, all you need to do is specify
-a path where you want to save the file on your host system and a name for the database file.
-In the
+a directory where you want to save the file on your host system and a name for the database file.
+By
+default, the SuperLink container runs with a non-root user called ``app`` with the user ID
+``49999``.
+It is recommended to create new directory and change the user ID of the directory to
+``49999`` to ensure the mounted directory has the proper permissions.

+In the example below, we create a new directory, change the user ID to ``49999`` and tell Docker
-example below, we tell Docker via the flag ``--volume`` to mount the user's home directory
+via the flag ``--volume`` to mount the local ``state`` directory into the ``/app/state`` directory
-(``~/`` on your host) into the ``/app/`` directory of the container.
-Furthermore, we use the
-flag ``--database`` to specify the name of the database file.
+of the container.
+Furthermore, we use the flag ``--database`` to specify the name of the database
+file.

 .. code-block:: bash

+  $ mkdir state
+  $ chmod 49999:49999 state
   $ docker run --rm \
-    -p 9091:9091 -p 9092:9092 --volume ~/:/app/ flwr/superlink:1.8.0 \
+    -p 9091:9091 -p 9092:9092 --volume ./state/:/app/state flwr/superlink:1.8.0 \
     --insecure \
     --database state.db

-As soon as the SuperLink starts, the file ``state.db`` is created in the user's home directory on
+As soon as the SuperLink starts, the file ``state.db`` is created in the ``state`` directory on
 your host system.
 If the file already exists, the SuperLink tries to restore the state from the
 file.
 To start the SuperLink with an empty database, simply remove the ``state.db`` file.